User research guide

 • Keeping the drop-in sessions informal created an open, non-judgemental and inclusive environment to hear shared experiences.

 Thanks for inspiring me about user research and connecting the dots for me on how Lean and service design can connect through users and user research.
-Let’s continue the conversation to learn more about this.
+Let’s continue to conversation to learn more about this.

 — Hedia Balkhi